 People do things when on vacation or out recreating that they would never do in their normal life.
-Parents who no doubt are normally very attentive to their children lose them repeatedly at our large beach parks.
-We can have up to 60 lost kids in a single day at Stewart Beach alone.
+Parents who no doubt are very attentive to their children lose them repeatedly at our large beach parks.
+We have had up to 60 lost kids in a single day at Stewart Beach alone.
 People who are not generally risk takers swim far from shore and/or pay no attention to warning signs, flags, or lifeguard instructions.
 Are the parents bad parents?
 Are the people ignoring safety messages intentionally?
 Not in my opinion.

 All of us get in a different mindset when we’re away from our routine and when we do something fun.
 We throw caution to the wind and immerse ourselves in the sea and sand and fun.
-This is good to a point, and that point is sometimes the shoreline.
+This is good to a point and that point is sometimes the shoreline.
 Water is not our natural element.
-Things can go wrong quickly in the water, so it only takes a momentary lapse of judgment, or seconds of inattention, for things to break bad.
+Things can go wrong quickly in the water so it only takes a momentary lapse of judgment or seconds of inattention for things to break bad.

 But above all, YOU are responsible for the safety of both yourself and your family.
 Lifeguards provide an extra layer of protection in case your safety net lapses temporarily.
-We will be out in force, along with our partners in public safety.
-Additionally, the County’s Citizens Emergency Response Team (CERT) will be at the Pass, Beach Patrol Wave Watchers up and down the beach, and the Jesse Tree Survivor Support Network will be on standby.

 Enjoy the Labor Day weekend.
 You deserve it.
 See you on the beach!